 Let’s look at 31”-32” tires options in 20” sizes:

 Next, let’s look at our tire options with a 2-3” suspension lift

 Amarok Lift Kit

-A bigger rim and tyre not only enhances the look of your 4WD but often provides the grip and handling, if done in conjunction with a suspension upgrade.
+A bigger rim and tire not only enhance the look of your 4WD but often provides grip and handling if done in conjunction with a suspension upgrade.

 If you do a complete suspension upgrade, your kit should consist of the following components:

-The Kits dedicated for Volkswagen Amarok includes the following components:
+The Kits dedicated to Volkswagen Amarok include the following components: